opensearch-project/sql/docs/user/dql/functions.rst

 Usage: date_add(date, INTERVAL expr unit) adds the interval expr to date.
 If first argument is TIME, today's date is used; if first argument is DATE, time at midnight is used.

-Argument type: DATE/DATETIME/TIMESTAMP/TIME, INTERVAL
+Argument type: DATE/TIMESTAMP/TIME, INTERVAL

-Return type: DATETIME
+Return type: TIMESTAMP

 Synonyms: `ADDDATE`_